earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-03-25-introduction.md

 Things have changed since Bitcoin was launched in 2008.
 One thing that happened was that the maximum block size that was added to Bitcoin in 2010, and was only ever intended to be a temporary measure, was never removed.
-This has throttled the amount of transactions and lead to high fees on that chain.
+This has throttled the amount of transactions and led to high fees on that chain.

 The primary mission of EarthBucks is to enable small casual transactions for everyone on Planet Earth.
 This means transactions approximately in the range of